-History has it that the first chicken show was a contest to settle the dispute of whose rooster was most magnificent.
-This was conducted in a pub in England, about 1800, the bartender acting as judge, a copper pot as prize, and the roosters competing are said to have been Hamburgs.
-One can well imagine the pride of each exhibitor, their Hamburg roosters stately in bearing, with beautifully arched sickle feathers, leaden blue legs, large white earlobes, and bright red rose shaped combs.
+Legend has it that the first chicken show was a contest to settle the dispute of whose rooster was most magnificent.
+It was conducted in a pub in England around 1800 with the bartender acting as judge, a copper pot as the prize, and the competing roosters Hamburgs.
+One can well imagine the pride of each exhibitor.

-All six Standard varieties of Hamburg chickens were recognized by the American Poultry Association in 1874: Silver Penciled, Golden Penciled, Silver Spangled, Golden Spangled, Black, and White.
-Males weigh 5 lbs and females weigh 4 lbs.
+All six Standard varieties of Hamburg chickens were recognized by the American Poultry Association in their Standard of Perfection in 1874: Silver Penciled, Golden Penciled, Silver Spangled, Golden Spangled, Black, and White.

 Did you know: